Who's Running the Show?

 Seeing a need to showcase women in art she started the She Festival in 2001.
 The She Festival featured talented women in the arts from 2001-2007 and promoted events in towns throughout SC, Georgia & NC.

 In response to decreased support for the arts and a desire to grow a better artists community, she created the South Carolina Artists group.
-Through the South Carolina Artists group members are able to provide emotional support, encouragement, exhibits and promote awareness of art appreciation, together.
+Artist/members are able to work together to provide emotional support, encouragement, professional exhibits and promote awareness of art appreciation, together.

 Currently Alexandra organizes multiple art openings and pop up galleries, inviting the public to show their support for the arts.